 Teaching High-Low with Storybooks

 There are several good storybooks to teach high-low.
-My favorite is “Up, Up, Up Down” by Robert Munsch.
+My favorite is “Up, Up, Down” by Robert Munsch.
 There is a YouTube video of the author reading, but he does not follow the words with the pitch and inflection of his voice.

 I always believe it is better to read directly to students anyway.
-As you read, accentuate the pitches moving your voice upward more each time your say up and moving your voice downward each time you say down.
+As you read, accentuate the pitches moving your voice upward more each time you say up and moving your voice downward each time you say down.
 Use your free hand to trace the highs and lows in the air.

 Students will automatically begin to join in on the repetitive sections.
 If they don’t prompt them to join you and help tell the story.

 I always read this book at least twice.
 The kids LOVE it and it is such a good way to reinforce the concept of high/low pitches.

 Consider having students draw a picture of animals that make high pitched sounds and animals that make low pitched sounds.
 Students should draw the high-pitched animals near the top of their paper.
 They should draw the animals that make low-pitched sounds near the bottom of the page.

 Assessing High-Low with Movement Activity

 After students have had many opportunities to practice high-low in different ways, it is time to assess.
 Try this fun movement activity I call “Tortoises & Ballet Dancers.”

 Play simple melodic patterns using only the black notes of the piano (pentatonic scale).
 When you play low, students should crawl low like a tortoise.
 When you play high, students should move on their tiptoes with hands over their heads.